 Since joining NCI, Dr. Weinstein received the NIH Fellows Award for Research Excellence and the NCI Staff Scientist/Staff Clinician Organization Travel Award.

 Dr. Weinstein has published extensively on diet and cancer associations, with a focus on vitamin D, vitamin E, and one-carbon metabolism.
-In addition, she has served on the steering committee of several large collaborative/pooling projects, such as the Vitamin D Pooling Project of Rarer Cancers, the Vitamin Pooling Project of Breast and Colorectal Cancers, and the Lung Cancer Cohort Consortium.
+In addition, she has served on the steering committee of several large collaborative/pooling projects, such as the Vitamin D Pooling Project of Rarer Cancers, the Circulating Biomarkers and Breast and Colorectal Cancer Consortium, and the Lung Cancer Cohort Consortium.